smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/Postgres/docs/Database Development Log.md

 ### Remote Health Database Support

+This is put on hold permanently; data will be copied in using the data loader.

 #### Oracle FDW (foreign data wrapper) port

 * Try using a dblink direct cursor to extract data from remote databases, rather than created a